Jack O'Brien (director): Recent and planned projects

 He was expected to be the director of a new stage musical on Harry Houdini, produced by Scott Sanders and David Rockwell with the music being composed by Stephen Schwartz.
 Original star Hugh Jackman dropped out of the project in December 2013.
-Plans for a reading in December 2013 with out-of-town tryouts and then a Broadway premiere are presumably on hold; the musical had aimed for the 2015–16 Broadway season.
+Plans for a reading in December 2013 with out-of-town tryouts and then a Broadway premiere were presumably on hold; the musical had aimed for the 2015–16 Broadway season.

 He directed several workshops of the musical adaptation of Catch Me If You Can, working together with Jerry Mitchell, who has choreographed many of O'Brien's musicals.
 The Broadway production opened in April 2011.

 He also directed Andrew Lloyd Webber's sequel to The Phantom of the Opera, Love Never Dies, which opened in London on March 9, 2010.

 In 2009, he directed the premiere of the Michael Jacobs play Impressionism at the Schoenfeld Theatre, starring Jeremy Irons and Joan Allen.
 He served as the director for the 2015–16 North American tour of The Sound of Music.
 O'Brien directed the Broadway production of Charlie and the Chocolate Factory, which opened on Broadway in 2017.

-In 2021, he directed the West End revival of Hairspray, staged at the London Coliseum for a limited 12-week run.
-It saw O'Brien reunited with fellow original production member Jerry Mitchell, who once again acted as choreographer.
-The new production also had Michael Ball reprise his Olivier Award winning role of Edna Turnblad.
+He directed the 2021 West End revival of Hairspray, staged at the London Coliseum for a limited 12-week run, which saw O'Brien reunited with Jerry Mitchell, the original choreographer returning for this production.
+The new production also saw Michael Ball reprise his Olivier Award winning performance as Edna Turnblad.

-In 2022, he published a handbook about directing based on his experiences, Jack in the Box: or, How to Goddamn Direct.
+He published Jack in the Box: or, How to Goddamn Direct, a 2022 handbook based on his directing experiences.

-In Fall 2024, O'Brien directed The Roommate by Jen Silverman on Broadway, starring Patti Lupone and Mia Farrow at the Booth Theatre.
+O'Brien directed The Roommate by Jen Silverman on Broadway, starring Patti LuPone and Mia Farrow at the Booth Theatre in fall 2024.

+He made his screen acting debut in the 2026 season of the HBO series The Comeback.